-The COVID-19 pandemic has disrupted business activities and global economic conditions and negatively affected the Company's operations since the first quarter of 2020, including from reduced crew productivity, the health and availability of work crews or other key personnel and subcontractors; supply chain disruptions; delayed project start dates; and lost productivity from governmental permitting approval delays, project shutdowns and/or cancellations, among other factors.
-While the adverse effects of the COVID-19 pandemic have begun to subside, its effects vary by region, and uncertainties arising from the COVID-19 pandemic could continue to disrupt economic conditions and business activities, particularly as new variants of COVID-19 arise.
-The extent to which the COVID-19 pandemic, including the recent and emerging variants, could affect the Company's business, operations and financial results is uncertain as it will depend upon numerous evolving factors that management may not be able to accurately predict.
-The length and extent of any continuing economic and market disruptions are unknown, and therefore, any future impacts on the Company's business, financial condition and/or results of operations cannot be quantified or predicted with specificity.
+The Company has experienced, and may continue to experience, direct and indirect negative effects on its business and operations from negative economic conditions, including recent inflationary effects on fuel prices, labor and materials costs, rising interest rates and supply chain disruptions that have limited the availability of products.
+The Company may also experience negative effects from possible longer-term changes in consumer and customer behavior resulting from the effects of the COVID-19 pandemic.
+The COVID-19 pandemic disrupted business activities and global economic conditions beginning in 2020 and has negatively affected the Company's operations during the same period.
+The Company has taken steps to mitigate the effects of the COVID-19 pandemic on its business, and its business model has, thus far, proven resilient.
+While the adverse effects of the COVID-19 pandemic have begun to subside, its effects vary by region, and uncertainties arising from the COVID-19 pandemic could continue to disrupt economic conditions and business activities, particularly as new variants arise.
+The extent to which general economic conditions and the COVID-19 pandemic, including its emerging variants, could affect the Company's business, operations and financial results is uncertain as it will depend upon numerous evolving factors that management may not be able to accurately predict, and, therefore, any future impacts on the Company's business, financial condition and/or results of operations cannot be quantified or predicted with specificity.